 Bengali women adorn this beautiful Gold ornament during the marriage ceremonies and family functions.

 A huge amount of this precious metal is used for making this beautiful ear ornament, starting from 15 gm minimum for each ear.

 Kaan Bala is the round big earring and is favored by most Bengali women.
 Kaan Bala is inspired from the bangle’s shape (Bangles are called bala in Bengali).

-Crafted with elegant intricate work, Chur is the traditional gold bracelet in Bengal.
-Good amount of Gold is used to make a single bangle, sometimes up to 50 gm.
+Crafted with elegant intricate work, Chur is the traditional gold bracelet worn by the women in Bengal.
+A good amount of Gold is used to make a single bangle, sometimes up to 50 gm.

-Ratanchur is the hand jewellery.
+Ratanchur is the Bengali traditional jewellery for hands.
 It has five finger rings that are attached through individual chains to reach the wrist or arm.
 Ratanchur is usually adorned by a Bengali bride.

 Happy Shopping Fellas!

 Read about the Traditional Attire of West Bengal.